wifisensing/PicoScenes-Manual/source/scenarios.rst

 Packet Injection based CSI Measurement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PicoScenes provides the identical CLI format for packet injection using QCA9300 or IWL5300 as does for AX210/AX200.
-Users can follow this guide :ref:`ax200-monitor-injection` to perform packet injection-based CSI measurement on QCA9300 and IWL5300.
-Two things worth mention is that:
+PicoScenes supports packet injection functionality using QCA9300 or IWL5300 as for AX210/AX200.
+Users can follow this guide :ref:`ax200-monitor-injection` to perform packet injection-based CSI measurement using QCA9300 and IWL5300.
+There are two things worth noting:

 - Both QCA9300 and IWL5300 are 802.11n compatible NICs, supports up to 40 MHz CBW and MCS 7.
 Thus, users should ``array_prepare_for_picoscenes`` both models with 40 MHz CBW channels.
 See ::doc:`/channels` for details.
-- There are interoperability issues among QCA9300, IWL5300, AX210/AX200 and SDR devices.
-See :ref:`interoperability` for details.
+- There are interoperability issues among QCA9300, IWL5300, AX210/AX200 and SDR devices, See :ref:`interoperability` for details.

 .. _dual_nics_on_one_machine:
 Two QCA9300/IWL5300 NICs installed on one single PC, in monitor + injection mode (Difficulty Level: Easy)